-I have begun to wonder if the familiar advice to live in the present moment might really be a counsel to spend more time with yourself rather than trying to escape yourself.
+I have begun to wonder if the familiar advice to live in the present moment might really be a counsel to spend more time with yourself rather than trying to escape into books, movies and games on your iphone.
 If you are in the same room as someone who gets on your nerves you do all you can to avoid noticing them.
 You will read a book, watch TV, anything rather than have to engage with them.
-Yet if you are with someone you love you want to do things with them.
+Yet if you are with someone you love you want to be with them.
 Maybe the same is true of yourself.
 If you don’t much like yourself then best to keep yourself busy.
 Yet if you like yourself then why not enjoy your company as you might that of your best friend?
 The following poem, Love after Love by Derek Walcott, gives a taste of what this might be like:

 The time will come